zerasul/mdbook_en/10physics/pyshics.md

 # 10. Physics and Maths in Mega Drive

-There is an important aspect when working with computers that we have to take into account.
+There is an important thing we need to know when working with computers that we have to take into consideration.
 Especially when creating video games that have different interactions.
-A computer is nothing more than a calculator that performs calculations in binary numbers.[^53].
+A computer is nothing more than a calculator that performs calculations in binary numbers[^53].

 Therefore, we have to take into consideration that in each architecture and processor, it can have different behaviors when performing calculations; either from a simple addition, to more expensive operations such as accessing memory or the division or multiplication itself.

-In this topic, we are going to talk about how the Motorola 68000 works and the different operations it can perform.
+In this chapter, we are going to talk about how the Motorola 68000 works and the different operations it can perform.
 We will also go into detail on working with floating point, and we will even see at the end how to implement collision between different Sprites using SGDK.

-This topic can be a little complicated to understand; but it is necessary to be able to create in the most efficient way possible, our videogame without having loss of frames, or that the screen freezes.
+This topic can be a little complicated to understand; but it is necessary to be able to create in the most efficient way possible, our videogame without having loss of frames or the screen freezes.

 [^53]: The binary system is a numbering system in base 2, so you can only have two values 0 or 1.

 ## Arithmetic on Motorola 68000

-We are going to start talking about the Motorola 68000 processor; since this is the main processor of the Sega Mega Drive and although it also has a Zilog Z80 processor, we will focus on the Motorola.
-Remember that you can see more information about the architecture and how these processors work in the Sega Mega Drive in chapter 3.
+We are going to start talking about the Motorola 68000 processor; because this is the main processor of the Sega Mega Drive and although it also has a Zilog Z80 processor, we will focus on the Motorola.
+Remember that you can see more information about the architecture and operation of these processors in Sega Mega Drive in chapter 3.

 In this section we will show how some arithmetic operations are performed and how they can be performed more efficiently.

 We begin by explaining how the m68k processor works; it is a processor that has 32-bit registers and can work with them thanks to its two ALU [^54].
-It is important to know the limitations provided by this processor; although it can work perfectly with any mathematical operation, it cannot work with decimal numbers, for example, or the efficiency when working with the different mathematical operations.
+It is important to know the limitations provided by this processor; although it can work perfectly with any mathematical operation, it cannot work with decimal numbers for example, or the efficiency when working with the different mathematical operations.

-A microprocessor does not take the same time to perform an addition, or to perform a multiplication or division; normally the duration of these operations are performed in cycles (the duration of a processor cycle is 1/F; where F is the clock frequency).
-We are going to show the cost in cycles that the different arithmetic operations can take.
+A microprocessor does not take the same time to perform an addition or to perform a multiplication or division; normally the duration of these operations are performed in cycles (the duration of a processor cycle is 1/F; where F is the clock frequency).
+We are going to show the cost in cycles of the different arithmetic operations can take.

 | **Operation** | **Description** | **Cost (cycles)**   |
 |:-------------:|-----------------|---------------------|